CDL Delivery Driver - MyNorth.com

 Qualifications

 A background in Warehouse operations and logistics, including shipping, receiving and delivery is preferred.
-A valid Class B CDL is required.
+A valid Class B CDL and a Hazmat Endorsement is required.
 A successful Driver will also possess the following:

 -